MariusVanDerWijden/evm-gas-repricings/presentations/repricings_acde_226.md

 ## A pragmatic way forward

 1. Align on the gas limit for Glamsterdam
-2. Increase the price all operations performing worse than the gas target (after BALs and ePBS)
+2. Increase the price of all operations performing worse than the gas target (after BALs and ePBS)
    - These are the bottlenecks to reach the gas target, so they need to be repriced
 3. Decrease the price of some simple compute operations
    - This will increase the throughput for these operations
-   - We will not reprice every operation, only the ones that are simple to test and that frequently used
+   - We will not reprice every operation, only the ones that are simple to test and that are frequently used
 4. Figure out how to handle state growth

 ---